codingforpleasure/customized-workspace/Ubuntu/useful-resources/elastic-search.md

 Nodes join a cluster using the cluster name.

 * A whole bunch of documents that need to be indexed so they can be searched
-* Documents are divided into categories or types.
+* Documents are divided into categories or types (types has been removed in elasticsearch 7.0).
 * All of these different of types documents make up an index A blog post will be one type of document
  A comment of a post will be another type of document.